 There are ways for borrowers to avoid being in situations such as Travis', and one of those is to have a decent down payment.
 If you are able to come up with 20% of the total vehicle value in cash, you'll greatly reduce the chances of having negative equity in the vehicle.

 If possible, try not to go beyond a 48 month loan term.
-Longer payment terms can be tempting because of the lower monthly amounts, but always keep in mind that you'll pay more in interest charges over the term of the loan, and it will be much more difficult for you to break even should you decide to sell or trade it in before the loan is paid off.
+Longer payment terms can be tempting because of the lower monthly amounts, but always keep in mind that you'll pay more in interest charges over the term of the loan, and it will be much more difficult for you to break even should you decide to sell your car or trade it in before the loan is paid off.

 If you're ready to make the purchase of a new or used vehicle, we can help you.
 All you need to do is fill out the easy online application, and we will do the rest.